raspberrypilearning/persuasive-data-presentation/en/step_4.md

 title: Interaction based on user input
 ---

 A good way to interact with your user is to ask them a question.
 Their response can then be held in a variable and used to display the requested data.
-If you want your question to happen before a map, chart or drawing is displayed then you need to make sure that this is one of the first piece of code that runs.
+If you want your question to happen before a map, chart, or drawing is displayed, then you need to make sure that this is one of the first pieces of code that runs.

 Common places to ask a user question:
-+ in the main part of your code (not inside a function)
++ In the main part of your code (not inside a function)
-+ in a `main()` function
++ In a `main()` function
-+ in the `setup()` function (if using p5)
++ In the `setup()` function (if using `p5`)

-Here is the code for asking a question that was used in the **Happiness index project**:
+Here is the code to ask a question; this was used in the **Happiness index project**:

 --- code ---
 ---